Cost Guide

 Pro Tips to Save Money

-• USPS Large Flat Rate Box ($22.45) is a steal for 20 lb Priority Mail shipments if your item fits
+• USPS Large Flat Rate Box ($22.45) is a steal for 20 lb Priority Mail shipments if your item fits, because the price ignores zone and dimensions entirely.

-• At 20 lbs, FedEx/UPS Ground are only $5-6 more than USPS and offer better damage claim processes
+• At 20 lbs, FedEx and UPS Ground are only $5-6 more than USPS at retail and offer strong damage claim processes, so rate-shop both before defaulting to one carrier.

-• Commercial USPS rates through I'd Ship That can bring 20 lb Ground Advantage labels close to $16.50
+• Commercial USPS rates through I'd Ship That bring 20 lb Ground Advantage labels close to $16.50, below the commercial counter rate, with the full price shown before you buy and every fee shown up front.

 Key Takeaways

-• At 20 lb, USPS Ground Advantage is often the first service to evaluate.
+• At 20 lb, USPS Ground Advantage is usually the first service to evaluate, but FedEx and UPS Ground are close enough to be worth checking on every box.

-• Dimension discipline can matter as much as scale weight for true shipping cost.
+• Dimension discipline can matter as much as scale weight for true shipping cost, because dimensional pricing kicks in on bulkier 20 lb parcels.

-• Rate-shop every shipment because zone and service commitments alter rankings.
+• Rate-shop every shipment, because zone and service commitments change which carrier wins.

 • Packaging consistency improves both cost predictability and fulfillment speed.